entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       languages:
         - languages/languages.yaml

-## Plugin Descriptor
+## Plugin

-Here is an example of a plugin descriptor.
+Here is an example of a plugin descriptor:

 **Plugin descriptor.yaml**